This privacy notice explains:

 How we use your personal information

-- administer Civil Parking Enforcement, the processing of Penalty Charge Notices (PCN) and appeals, on/off-street parking and permit administration.
+The purpose of processing your personal information is to administer Civil Parking Enforcement, the processing of Penalty Charge Notices (PCN) and appeals, on and off-street parking and permit administration.

 Your personal data may be converted (‘anonymised’) into statistical or aggregated data in such a way as to ensure that you are not identified or identified from it.